LeadDyno/leaddyno-website/guide/installation.md

 #### The REST API

-If you have a server-side environment and are not using one of the systems we integrate with, the best option is to use LeadDyno's REST API.
+If you are not using one of the systems we integrate with, the next option is to use LeadDyno's REST API.

-You will do `POST`s and `DELETE`s to `http://api.leaddyno.com/v1/purchases` to create and cancel purchases, respectively.
+You will issue `POST` and `DELETE` requests to the `http://api.leaddyno.com/v1/purchases` URL to create and cancel purchases, respectively.

 Here is example code in a variety of languages: